monkins1010/Verusguideassets/VerusPay Installation Guide.md

 ![Alt](https://github.com/monkins1010/Verusguideassets/raw/master/2/wordpress_firstlaunch.png)

-We can skip this step and worry about giving you site a nice name like `www.brians_laptops.com` later... i.e. a domain name and not just the four set of numbers we are typing into the web browers
+We can skip this step and worry about giving you site a nice name like `www.brians_laptops.com` later... i.e. a domain name and not just the four set of numbers we are typing into the web browser at the moment.
+So press `CTRL + C` to quit out and get to a new line called `root@wordpress-s-2vcpu-4gb-nyc1-01:~#`

+---

+#### Setup C

 ![Alt](https://github.com/monkins1010/Verusguideassets/raw/master/moba_setname.png)